Danderson123/amira_paper/truth_evaluation/README.md

 A pipeline to rerun the truth evaluation in the Amira paper on 32 *E. colI* samples.

+# Data

+The pipeline assumes you have downloaded the truth evaluatiuon data from [here]() and it is available in this directory.

 # Installation

 The pipeline assumes the Amira singularity container is available in the directory and is called `amira_v0.7.0.img`.
 This can be installed [here](https://github.com/Danderson123/amira).
 You also need to have conda installed.
 You will need to build the `kma` binary to run ResFinder.
 You can do this by running: